 - Faculty and staff research specialties: Learn about each faculty and staff members' unique research interests (links to laboratories are also provided here).

 The College of Arts and Sciences has a two-tiered advising system for undergraduates.
 Please consult your departmental and college advisors regularly to ensure that academic requirements are met.

 - Major and minor advising: Unsure which geosciences major/minor is right for you?
 Curious about job opportunities for geology majors?
-Contact Dr. Duane Hampton, our prospective undergraduate adviser and career adviser, to set up an appointment.
+Contact Dr. Duane Hampton, our prospective undergraduate advisor and career advisor, to set up an appointment.
 Confused about which classes to take, how to enroll in classes or want to know your progress towards graduation?
-All of these questions can be discussed with your undergraduate faculty adviser, Dr. Michelle Kominz.
+All of these questions can be discussed with your undergraduate faculty advisor, Dr. Michelle Kominz.